Bira/octopus-carnival/_drafts/wir-mm-4e-wolves.md

 I'm guessing that the MV version is the "correct" one in all aspects here.
-A wolf that got permanent combat advantage against everyone would be a little overpowered given that bite rider.
+A wolf that got permanent combat advantage against everyone would be a little overpowered due to that knockdown effect on the bite.

 ## Sample Encounters and Final Impressions

 We have two sample encounters here:

-- Level 3, 3 gray wolves, 2 hobgoblin archers, and 1 hobgoblin warcaster.
+- Level 3: 3 gray wolves, 2 hobgoblin archers, and 1 hobgoblin warcaster.
 Your
   standard hunting party.

 - Level 5: 3 dire wolves, and 2 longtooth shifter hunters.
 A mounted hunting